AI & Business

 Building a demo is easy.
 Running AI systems in production, where they handle real customers and real money, is hard.
 Ask for examples of systems that have been live for months, not just proof-of-concept demos.

 Many AI automation agencies were started by marketers who learned to use no-code tools.
-That is fine for simple automations, but if you need reliable, scalable systems, you want engineers who understand error handling, security, data privacy, and what happens when things go wrong.
+That is fine for simple automations, but if you need reliable, scalable systems, you want software engineers and architects who understand error handling, security, data privacy, and what happens when things go wrong at scale.
+Ask about their team's technical background.
+Do they have people who have built and maintained production software before?
+Or are they assembling Zapier workflows and calling it engineering?

 3. Look for fixed pricing